galuhajengpr/galuhajengpr/README.md

 ### Hello everyone, I'm Galuh👋

 An undergraduate student majoring in statistics.
-I Just started a journey in data field.
+I enjoy the journey in data field.
 Proven by independent study and bootcamp program I learn about Data.

 - 🔭 I’m currently studying on Diponegoro University
 - 🌱 I’m currently learning on Bangkit Academy 2023